stavsap/comfyui-ollama/README.md

 ### OllamaGenerate

 A node that gives an ability to query an LLM via given prompt.

 ![pic](.meta/OllamaGenerate.png)

 ## Usage Example

 Consider the following workflow of vision an image, and perform additional text processing with desired LLM.
+In the OllamaGenerate node set the prompt as input.

 ![pic](.meta/CombinedUsage1.png)